thi-ng/blog/2016/20160703-clojurescript-webworkers-webgl.md

-fact that certain namespaces of the common code base are intended to run in a separate scope (i.e. as worker), but still want to make use of other modules and the compiler(s) will therefore produce breaking code when utilizing the full, “advanced” optimization strategy/configuration.
+fact that certain namespaces of the common code base are intended to run in a separate scope (i.e. as worker), but still want to make use of other modules and the compiler(s) will therefore produce breaking code when utilizing the full, "advanced" optimization strategy/configuration.

-In our [ClojureScript workshop last week](http://workshop.thi.ng/#WS-LDN-11), we developed a small example discussing some of these pitfalls and I’ve spent some more time afterwards to actually also make it work for production builds.
+In our [ClojureScript workshop last week](http://workshop.thi.ng/#WS-LDN-11), we developed a small example discussing some of these pitfalls and I've spent some more time afterwards to actually also make it work for production builds.

 ![image](../assets/99/71/01lExsaB4x9O6WTVE.png)